Last Updated February 8, 2021

 My class needs to use special collections materials this semester.
 What can I do to provide high-quality instruction experiences?

-Our instruction librarians have spent the spring and summer adapting to teaching virtually with special collections materials.
+Our instruction librarians have adapted lesson plans to teaching virtually with special collections materials.
 Request an instruction session through this online form.

 Can I check out North Carolina Collection circulating materials?